 The public lands council is made up of a cross-section of county residents who met several times and completed a number of visits to areas of interest.

 A number of county residents served as Land Council members, including Brent Johansen, Grayson Redd, Heidi Redd, Josh Ewing, Vaughn Hadenfeldt, Mark Maryboy, Shane Shumway, Marie Holiday, Shaye Holiday, Stefnee Turk, Steve Deeter, Todd Westcott, and Tim Chamberlain.

 Commissioner Phil Lyman served as leader of the group.
 County employees John Fellmeth and Nick Sandberg attended as advisors and technical staff.

-The three alternatives vary in the amount of public land that would be set aside for special designation.
+The three alternatives vary in the amount of land that would be set aside for special designation.

 Several other proposals that will be discussed include the Dine Bikeya prosal and the San Juan Alliance proposal.